tomgrek/firewire/README.md

 * eliminating dropout makes it overfit quite bad
 * actually implement firewire

+# NOTES

+* Activations of layers of best 2 models don't seem to correlate - each network is learning different things.
+(TODO a backprop training step first, that probably makes it more homogeneous.
+Done, and true, but that's probably because there *is* an optimal answer so you'd expect them to converge on it.)
+* conv layers are much more correlated than fc layers

 ## Status

 * It learns, strictly monotonic fitness improvement - on the train set!